-Dream killers are common and people ascribe many different names to them.
-To some people a dream killer is simply a jealous person, to others, they are known as haters, but there is a common name for people that go out of their way to destroy your dream… they are “Dream Killers”.
-Dream killers have been around since the beginning of time, but before we talk about others who might destroy your dreams let’s talk about the number one silent dream killer: procrastination.
+Dream killers are common, and people ascribe many different names to them.
+To some people, a dream killer is simply a jealous person.
+To others, they are known as haters.
+But there is a common name for people that go out of their way to destroy your dream: they are “Dream Killers.”
+Dream killers have been around since the beginning of time, but before we talk about others who might destroy your dreams, let’s talk about the number one silent dream killer: procrastination.

 Procrastination is probably the first dream killer that you will encounter, but it is also the easiest to overcome.
-All you have to do is stop thinking about it and be about it and in little or no time you will become motivated build upon your dream.
+All you have to do is stop thinking about it and be about it, and in little or no time, you will become motivated to build upon your dream.

 It is easy to spot a dream killer because they rarely have anything good to say.
 If you say good morning, they will answer, “What’s so good about it?”
-Ask a dream killer simple questions like, “How are you feeling today?” and “Isn’t this a beautiful morning?” they will give you this long list of negative complaints that almost never ends.
+Ask a dream killer simple questions like, “How are you feeling today?” and “Isn’t this a beautiful morning?” they will give you this long list of negative complaints that rarely ends.

 Begin with yourself; learn to weed out the voices in your head.
 All successful people have had to deal with their own thoughts that sometimes sound like voices in your head.
 When your thoughts are positive consider and research them, but when they become negative you must immediately stop.
 Negative thoughts can lead to procrastination and procrastination can cause you to become content with where you are in live and you will never start to build your dream.

 Never allow anyone to confiscate your dream.
 Don’t allow your dreams to become the object of your friends and associates comments and criticism.
 Make your dreams your biggest secret.
 When seeking advice find someone who has been where you are trying to go.
 Although your friends may mean well, they are more than likely misinformed and will only misguide you.
 Don’t ask a mechanic how to bake a turkey; you will probably end up with a greasy mess.